bionlplab/medtext/medtext-commons/README.md

-This module provides common functions
+This module provides a collection of common functions for MedText

 ## Links